Piwigo/piwigo-flutter-app/README.md

 	- If you are a guest : Tap **Log in**.
 ![Settings Page](https://i.imgur.com/iPOjYRs.png)
 ## Upload
-With Piwigo², you can upload images from the phone.
+With Piwigo NG, you can upload images from the phone.
 1. **Enter** (or **create**) an album.
 2. Tap on the **menu button** at the bottom right corner.
 3. Tap the **image button** to select images for upload.